Certificate Course on Diabetology (CCD)

 o Attending the inaugural session on due date, then to start regular tutorials as per calendar.

-o Students eligible for ECE will have to deposit taka 2500 (Two thousand and five hundred) to the cash counter of BIRDEM to get an Admit Card from DLP office.
+o Students eligible for ECE will have to deposit taka 3000 (Three thousand ) to the cash counter of BIRDEM to get an Admit Card from DLP office.

 o A student will be ‘course-out’ if he/she is unable to pass the ECE within two years of admission.